 Thanks to steep hills, poor visibility, and lack of proper crosswalks, San Francisco is one of the more hazardous cities for pedestrians in the state of California.
-Motorists in a hurry often fail to come to complete stops at stop signs and red lights, or drive into the crosswalk area before checking both ways for people crossing.
+Motorists in a hurry often fail to come to complete stops at stop signs and red lights, or being right turns or drive into the crosswalk area before checking both ways for people crossing.
 Other drivers operate vehicles while multitasking – checking emails, sending texts, scrolling through social media, eating and drinking, or engaging in personal grooming on their way to work.
 These dangerous habits can kill or seriously maim unsuspecting pedestrians.

 Streets with Heaviest Volume of Pedestrians